ULStats/MA4128Assessment-2018/Barry O'Leary-Extreme-Value-Theory.md

 ***Aplication***

 Applications of extreme value theory include predicting the probability distribution of:
--Extreme floods; The size of freak wavesMaximum sizes of ecological populations -Side effects of drugs (e.g., Ximelagatran)
+* Extreme floods; The size of freak wavesMaximum sizes of ecological populations
+* Side effects of drugs (e.g., Ximelagatran)
--The amounts of large insurance lossesEquity risks;
+* The amounts of large insurance lossesEquity risks;
--Day to day market risk
+* Day to day market risk
--Mutational events during evolution
+* Mutational events during evolution
--Large wildfires
+* Large wildfires
--Environmental loads on structures
+* Environmental loads on structures
--It can be applied to some characterization of the distribution of the maxima of incomes, like in some surveys done in virtually all the National Offices of Statistics
+* It can be applied to some characterization of the distribution of the maxima of incomes, like in some surveys done in virtually all the National Offices of Statistics
--Estimate fastest time humans are capable of running the 100 metres sprint and performances in other athletic disciplines.
+* Estimate fastest time humans are capable of running the 100 metres sprint and performances in other athletic disciplines.
--Pipeline failures due to pitting corrosion.
+* Pipeline failures due to pitting corrosion.
--Anomalous IT network traffic, prevent attackers from reaching important data
+* Anomalous IT network traffic, prevent attackers from reaching important data

 ***History***